gnafit/gna/README.md

 > You can install ReadTheDocs Sphinx theme to get nicer HTML.
 Do the `pip install sphinx_rtd_theme` get it.
 Then Sphinx will automatically switch to it.

+> Also you need PlantUML package to build the docs correctly `sudo -H pip install sphinxcontrib-plantuml`

 > Access the docs with `firefox -new-window doc/build/html/index.html`

 You will need TeX distribution and [`Sphinx`](http://www.sphinx-doc.org/en/stable/) installed for that.